DavidMertz/RegEx_Puzzles/book.md

 of these are valid FASTA encoding, but not the sequences specified for puzzle.

-Before you turn the page.
+Before you turn the page...

 **Remember the central dogma of molecular biology.**